by Ryan Holiday

 This is the true story of how a Silicon Valley billionaire (Peter Thiel) orchestrated—and succeeded in—a plot to bankrupt and destroy the gossip website, Gawker.

-Peter Thiel—a well-known tech billionaire and early Facebook investor—saw his opportunity to seek revenge against the gossip blog and the lack of decency and principles it represented.
+Peter Thiel—a well-known tech billionaire and early Facebook investor—saw his opportunity to exact revenge against the gossip blog.
+He had a personal vendetta against the media company that cared nothing for decency and privacy.
 So, he secretly funded Hogan’s entire legal assault.
 Four years and millions of dollars in legal fees later, a Tampa jury ruled in favor of Hogan and awarded him $140 million in damages.
 This was the end of Gawker.

-Conspiracy: Peter Thiel, Hulk Hogan, Gawker, and the Anatomy of Intrigue is both entertaining and fascinating.
-Holiday’s writing is a little wordy—even more so than usual in this book (maybe he had to hit a minimum word count).
-But he does a good job of connecting this modern conspiracy with historical anecdotes and writings.
+Holiday’s writing is a little wordy—even more so than his other books.
+Maybe he had to hit a minimum word count.
+But, he does a good job of connecting this modern conspiracy with historical anecdotes and writings.

 Mankind has always crucified and burned, a great playwright once said.
 We take a secret pleasure in the misfortune of our friends, said another wise man.

 Kind of morbid.
 But there’s some truth to it.